 Our audits were conducted for the purpose of forming an opinion on the financial statements as a whole.
-The consolidating and other supplementary information is presented for purposes of additional analysis rather than to present the financial position and results of operations of the individual subsidiaries and affiliates and is not a required part of the financial statements.
+The consolidating and other supplementary information is presented for purposes of additional analysis and is not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The consolidating and other supplementary information, except for the portion marked "unaudited", has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-The information marked "unaudited" has not been subjected to the auditing procedures applied in the financial statements, and accordingly, we do not express an opinion or provide any assurance on it.
-In our opinion, except for that portion marked "unaudited", the information is fairly stated in all material respects in relation to the financial statements as a whole.
+The consolidating and other supplementary information, exception for the portion marked "unaudited", has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information marked "unaudited" has not been subjected to the auditing procedures applied in the audit of the financial statements, and accordingly, we do not express an opinion or provide any assurance on it.
+In our opinion, the information, except for that portion marked "unaudited", is fairly stated in all material respects in relation to the financial statements as a whole.